 The things that you are ready to sacrifice or give up will determine what will come into your life

 Peace to you, dear children of God!This is the day the Lord has made.
 He tells us to rejoice and be glad today.
-I pray that this day overflows with peace of God and blessings in all your undertakings.
-Continuing the overview of the life of Abraham, I would like us to look at another principle that became a source of many God’s blessings for Abraham.This principle says: the things that you are ready to sacrifice or give up will determine what will come into your life.
+I pray that this day overflows with the peace of God and blessings in all your undertakings.
+Continuing the overview of the life of Abraham, I would like us to look at another principle that became a source of many of God’s blessings for Abraham.This principle says: the things that you are ready to sacrifice or give up will determine what will come into your life.
 The things you are ready to part with will determine what will come into your life.
 Yesterday we saw that God had asked Abram to leave his country, his father’s house and his relatives and to go to the land that He would show.

 “Now the Lord had said to Abram: “Get out of your country, from your family and from your father’s house, to a land that I will show you” (Genesis, 12:1).